qt/qtdeclarative/README.md

 comes with a selection of built-in styles:

 - Default style - a simple and minimal all-round style that offers the maximum performance
+- Fusion style - a platform-agnostic style that offers a desktop-oriented look'n'feel
+- Imagine style - a designer-friendly style based on image assets
 - Material style - a style based on the Google Material Design Guidelines
 - Universal style - a style based on the Microsoft Universal Design Guidelines